What is Passing off?

 The sales of merchandise in the UK starts off sales and accrues goodwill.

 It increases the prospects of preventing a poacher from acquiring trade name related rights in the UK, and prevent your business form using its own name in the UK.

 Selling or offering to sell merchandise in the UK can be a shortcut to accumulating goodwill.
-Customers do not necessarily need to have direct contractual relationship with the buyer, as long as they buy the goods or services of the business outside the UK.
+Customers don't necessarily need to have direct contractual relationship with the buyer, as long as they buy the goods or services of the business outside the UK.

 If you’re low on sales, and short on money, increasing non-monetary marketing and exposure may be your only resort to accumulate goodwill.